-Current:
+Summer 2015 Current:

-| Abraham D. Stroock Associate Professor Director of Graduate Studies School of Chemical and Biomolecular Engineering and Kavli Institute at Cornell for Nanoscale Science Cornell University bio: I grew up in Colorado and Massachusetts.
-I've lived in France for several years and have dual citizenship (US and France).
+| Abraham D. Stroock Gordon L. Dibble ’50 Professor School of Chemical and Biomolecular Engineering and Kavli Institute at Cornell for Nanoscale Science Cornell University bio: I grew up in Colorado and Massachusetts.
+I've lived in France for several years.
 I live in Ithaca with my wife, three boys, many bicycles, and a few chickens.
-I studied physics and chemistry at Cornell, the University of Paris, and Harvard and joined the faculty of Cornell in chemical engineering in 2003. research interests: Transport phenomena and thermodynamics of liquids; biophysics of plant and mammalian tissues; self organization. personal interests: Cycling; hiking; photography; sculpture; transportation policy. contact: a: 260 Olin Hall, Cornell University, Ithaca, NY 14853 w: www.cheme.cornell.edu/abestroock e: abe.stroock (at) cornell.edu t: +1 607-255-4276 |
+I studied physics and chemistry at Cornell, the University of Paris, and Harvard and joined the faculty of Cornell in Chemical Engineering in 2003. research interests: Transport phenomena and thermodynamics of liquids; biophysics of plant and mammalian tissues; self organization. personal interests: Cycling; hiking; photography; sculpture; transportation policy. contact: a: 260 Olin Hall, Cornell University, Ithaca, NY 14853 w: www.cheme.cornell.edu/abestroock e: abe.stroock (at) cornell.edu t: +1 607-255-4276 |

 Post-doctoral fellows: